 During my latest test drive I failed to find these options.
 With the current version of Jimdo you can either turn on the Mobile Template or set up a professional landing page called ‘Mobile Express Page’ for the mobile version of your JimdoPro or JimdoBusiness website.
 This page will feature your company’s most essential information.
 In this case your mobile visitors will be redirected to this page, not your mobile/desktop website.

-Speaking about mobiles, it’s noteworthy that Jimdo has a mobile app for iOS.
-The app allows you to write blog posts and update your Jimdo website on the go.
-It was named one of Apple’s “Best of 2013” apps.
-Jimdo mobile gurus plan to release an Android app in the near future.
-Update!
-Jimdo for Android is here.
+Speaking about mobiles, it’s noteworthy that Jimdo has a mobile app for iOS and Android.
+The apps allow you to write blog posts and update your Jimdo website on the go.
+The iOS one was named one of Apple’s “Best of 2013” apps.
+Read our review of the Android application.

 #4 Customer Support

 Jimdo has an excellent Support Center offering various forms of support, from basic tutorials to live chat and Community Forum.
 Their knowledge base is rather handy and easy-to-navigate.
-I also liked its simple language.
+I also like its simple language.

 #5 Pricing Policy

 Similar to other website builders, Jimdo offers a free basic account allowing you to see how the system works (you can display and sell up to 5 items within this plan).
-In order to connect your own domain, as well as unlock more features and increase storage, you have to purchase either their Pro ($90/year) or Business ($240) plan.
+In order to connect your own domain, as well as unlock more features and increase storage, you have to purchase either a Pro ($90/year) or Business ($240/year) plan.